 Different types of hammock and how to choose one

-Man in hammock working on laptop
+Man sitting in hammock using laptop

 For many of us, a major deterrent of outdoor living and camping is the lack of some place comfortable to stretch out and kick your feet up.
 Even the best camping chairs just can’t compete with the comfort of your couch at home when you want to kick back and read a book for an hour, but before you give up on the idea of spending time outdoors, consider getting yourself a hammock.
 These traditional hanging beds have come a long way and today there are loads of different types of hammock that range from more permanent sleep structures fit to replace your bed to lightweight, packable little rigs that can get you up off the underbrush for the night.
 We walk you through some of the most common types of hammock out there today and their best uses to help you choose the best one for hanging out.